 Assetto Corsa Competizione

-When it comes to realistic racing sims, the Assetto Corsa games are among the very best.
-The latest entry in the series, puts players behind the wheel of iconic GT racing cars like Ferraris, Lamborghinis, and McLarens to name a few, all rendered to look as realistic and carefully-detailed as possible.
+When it comes to realistic racing sims, you’ll find there aren’t that many series offering an experience as authentic as the Assetto Corsa games, namely 2019’s Competizione.
+The latest entry puts players behind the wheel of iconic GT racing cars like Ferraris, Lamborghinis, and McLarens, all rendered to look as realistic and carefully-detailed as possible.

-Aside from a roster of official drivers, teams, cars and circuits, Competizione utilizes Unreal Engine 4, which allows for photorealistic weather conditions.
-This same level of care is present in the game’s racing mechanics, which use sophisticated mathematical models in order to simulate realistic tire grip, suspension, and drivability based on how much damage a vehicle’s taken.
+Aside from a roster of official drivers, teams, cars and circuits, Competizione utilizes Unreal Engine 4, resulting in equally stunning environments with photorealistic weather conditions.
+This same level of care is present in the game’s racing mechanics, which use sophisticated mathematical models to simulate realistic tire grip, suspension, and drivability based on how much damage a vehicle’s taken.

-Next up is F1 2018, a realistic racing and sports management sim that has you exploring the world of Formula 1 both on and off the track.
-The game features every vehicle from F1 2017 in addition to six new classics from the 1970s-early 2000s.
+Next up is F1 2019, a racing/sports management sim that has you exploring the world of Formula 1 both on and off the track.
+The game features all the official teams, drivers and 21 circuits from the 2019 season along with F2 racers from the previous year.

 Forza Horizon 4

-Horizon 4 features dynamic weather tech which allows for rotating seasons that dramatically affect driving conditions and unlock new events and paths.
-Additionally, the game includes the highly-requested Route Creator feature, allowing players to design and share their own custom racetracks online.
+Forza Horizon 4‘s environments are brought to life by dynamic weather tech that allows for rotating seasons that dramatically affect driving conditions, unlock new activities, and open up new paths.
+Additionally, the game includes the highly-requested Route Creator tool, allowing players to design and share their custom racetracks online.

 Now that we’ve gotten the more serious racers out of the way, prepare yourself for more arcade-style racing games.
-Distance is a futuristic racing platformer whose roads are packed with deadly obstacles at every turn.
+Distance is a futuristic racing platformer with trippy visuals and challenging tracks littered with deadly obstacles.

-The game blends driving with parkour elements that allow the player’s vehicle to jump, rotate, and fly through the air in order to survive any challenge standing in your way.
-Distance’s gravity-defying racing mechanics are complimented by the game’s neon-soaked visuals and atmospheric soundtrack which feel reminiscent of the Tron films.
+The game blends driving with parkour elements that allow the player’s vehicle to jump, rotate, and fly through the air to survive any challenge standing in your way.
+Distance’s gravity-defying racing mechanics are complemented by the game’s neon-soaked visuals and atmospheric soundtrack which feel reminiscent of the Tron films.

 Turbo comes with four different environments to explore, each adding a new element to gameplay.
 For example, Rollercoaster Lagoon has you racing on gravity-defying magnetic tracks while Canyon Grand has you drifting your way through narrow desert pathways.